artefactual/atom-docs/admin-manual/installation/linux.rst

 .. code-block:: bash

    sudo mkdir /usr/share/nginx/atom
-   sudo git clone http://github.com/artefactual/atom.git /usr/share/nginx/atom
+   sudo git clone -b qa/2.1.x http://github.com/artefactual/atom.git /usr/share/nginx/atom
    cd /usr/share/nginx/atom
-   sudo git checkout stable/2.0.x

 If you are not interested in downloading all the history from git, you could also truncate it to a specific number of revisions, e.g.: just one revision